FREQUENTLY ASKED QUESTIONS

 Can anyone visit Billion Oyster Project’s reefs and nurseries?

 Yes!
-We are thrilled to host special, scheduled, and recurring events and community science opportunities on Governors Island and our Field Stations across the city from early April through late October each year.
+We host special, scheduled, and recurring events on Governors Island and at our Field Stations across the city from early April through late October each year.
+Check out our events to join us in the field, volunteer with us, or schedule a visit for your classroom (educators only).
+Be sure to subscribe to Billion Oyster Project’s newsletter for updates and exclusive access to special events.

 How can I get involved in Billion Oyster Project?

-Be one of the one million people engaged in the effort to restore one billion oysters to New York Harbor.
-Subscribe to Billion Oyster Project’s e-newsletter, and follow our progress on TwitterInstagramFacebook and LinkedIn.
+• Subscribe to Billion Oyster Project’s e-newsletter, and follow our progress on TwitterInstagramFacebook and LinkedIn.

 • Become a Billion Oyster Project member or donate to our work!